johngrahamreynolds/johngrahamreynolds/README.md

 👋 Hi, I’m @johngrahamreynolds.
 I finished my <ins>B.S. in Physics, Mathematics at Johns Hopkins University</ins> in May 2020.

       👱‍♂️🎓📚 I'm a Machine Learning / Data Engineer at Vanderbilt University (Jan.
-2022 -> present), and 〈🌌〉 a mathematical physicist with interests in Quantum Gravity, Quantum Computing, and Pure Mathematics.
+2022 -> present), and 〈🌌〉 a mathematical physicist with interests in Quantum Gravity, AI, Quantum Computing, and Pure Mathematics.

 ### See the <ins>Directory</ins> section below for a guide to all the info housed on my page.